Cybersecurity Explained: What It Is & 13 Reasons Cybersecurity is Important

 Get an overview of the most common federal frameworks, who they apply to, and what their requirements are.

-9. Defending critical infrastructure
+10. Defending critical infrastructure

-As mentioned above, critical infrastructure such as factories, power grids, and water treatment facilities rely heavily on digital technologies.
+As mentioned above, critical infrastructure such as banks, hospitals, factories, power grids, and water treatment facilities rely heavily on digital technologies.
 A cyberattack on these systems can have severe consequences for public safety and well-being.

-A recent Waterfall Security report revealed that attacks that led to physical consequences in the real world impacted over 150 industrial operations in 2022, and that the number of these attacks more than doubled from 2021.
+A 2023 Waterfall Security report revealed that attacks that led to physical consequences in the real world impacted over 150 industrial operations in 2022, and that the number of these attacks more than doubled from 2021.
 Examples of the physical consequences of these attacks include:

-• Outages at widely-known companies, including 14 of a top automobile manufacturing brand’s plants, 23 tire plants of a well-known brand, a major food company, and publishing company
+- Outages at widely-known companies, including 14 of a top automobile manufacturing brand’s plants, 23 tire plants of a well-known brand, a major food company, and publishing company

-• Flight delays for tens of thousands of air travelers
+- Flight delays for tens of thousands of air travelers

-• Malfunctions of loading and unloading of cargo containers, fuel and bulk oil for half a dozen seaports on three continents
+- Malfunctions of loading and unloading of cargo containers, fuel and bulk oil for half a dozen seaports on three continents

-10. Supporting global security
+11. Supporting global security

 In today's interconnected world, cyberattacks can have far-reaching and cascading effects.
-A breach in one organization can impact partners, suppliers, and customers across the globe.
+A security breach in one organization can impact partners, suppliers, and customers across the globe.

 For example, in 2017, Russian military hackers launched a ransomware attack known as NotPetya with Ukraine as its primary target.
 However, NotPetya quickly spread to more than 60 countries, destroying the computer systems of thousands of multinational companies, including the global transport and logistics giant Maersk, the pharmaceutical giant Merck, FedEx’s European subsidiary TNT Express, French construction company Saint-Gobain, food producer Mondelēz, and manufacturer Reckitt Benckiser, among others.
 With the total damage estimated at more than $10 billion, NotPetya is still considered the most destructive and costly cyberattack in history.